Skip to product information

 The Most Accurate Food Sensitivity Test

-Precision Point Diagnostics provides reliable, reproducible semi-quantitative measurement of IgE, total IgG, and IgG4 using an indirect ELISA (enzyme-linked immunosorbent assay).
+Precision Point Diagnostics provides reliable, reproducible semi-quantitative measurement of IgE, total IgG and IgG4 using an indirect ELISA (enzyme-linked immunosorbent assay).
 The system is also capable of detecting immune complexes that contain the complement marker C3d.

 Better Patient Outcomes

 P88 Dietary Antigen Test results can lead to more precise treatment plans and better patient outcomes.
-Studies show that patients given an elimination diet based on the results of our food allergy and sensitivity testing experienced fewer headaches and less abdominal pain, diarrhoea, constipation, and bloating.
+Studies show that patients given an elimination diet based on the results of our food allergy and sensitivity testing experienced fewer headaches and less abdominal pain, diarrhoea, constipation and bloating.
 Knowing exactly what foods you react to can help to avoid unnecessarily restrictive diets and treatment protocols that inadvertently expose you to food triggers.

 The P88 Dietary Antigen Test interpretive report includes more restrictive and less restrictive elimination diets as well as analysis of immune reactions by food groups.
 The P88 Dietary Antigen Test can spotlight the dietary components interfering with your healing.